ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 The payload media type ('content type') is included in the COSE envelope header.
 {{-COSE}} describes the security implications of reliance on this header parameter.

-Both media types describe COSE Sign1 messages, which are normatively signed, and therefore provide integrity protection.
+Both media types describe COSE Sign1 messages, which include a signature, and therefore provide integrity protection.

 ## Cryptographic Agility